data-integrations/wrangler/docs/performance.md

 ## Setup

-Hardware used for measuring the performance.
+Hardware used for measuring the performance:

 * 2.9 GHz Intel Core i5
 * 16 GB 2133 MHz LPDDR3